vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 Nothing fancy:  it is basically a while loop with an ingestion command in the body.

 In most cases we'll need to readjust the default of Logic App until-action which is 60 iterations over 60 minutes.
-Most large scale ingestion are longer than that.
+Most large-scale ingestion are longer than that.

 ## Run Logic App (5)